 - Basic conversation, reading, and writing; study of Italian culture.
 Must be taken for a letter grade.
 Students must earn a minimum grade of C- before they can advance to subsequent courses.

-Chair/Professor of English, Humanities/Teacher Education Division, Seaver College
+Assistant Professor of Communication, Communication Division, Seaver College

 Office Hours: Tuesday 11:30am - 2:00pm, Wednesday 11:00am - 1:00pm, Thursday 9:00am - 9:45am, or by appointment.

 Theresa De Los Santos is an associate professor of Communication at Seaver College and teaches classes in journalism, media communication, and research methods.
 She is a graduate of Pepperdine ('01, MA '08) and an alumna of the London program during which she visited and stayed at the Florence campus.
 She is excited to return to Florence this time with her husband, Steve, and their five-year-old daughter, Kate.
 In addition to tasting every flavor of gelato possible with Kate, she is looking forward to wandering the streets, museums, art-filled churches, and piazzas in one of the most beautiful cities in the world.